NT Shade installed the shade structures, 800 sqm of rubber softfall and play equipment at:

 Why do you need softfall rubber?
 The Australian Standards for Playground Equipment state that an impact absorbing surface is required under all playground equipment over 60cm high.
 Softfall in the Northern Territory can be Rubber Softfall or Sand.
 The thickness of the softfall is determined by a number of elements, with the main one being the "Critical Fall Height, CFH."
 At the completion of all Softfall Rubber jobs NT Shade will issue you with a Certificate of Compliance.

 Rubber Softfall has three components.

 Pads get laid underneath the rubber top coat.
-These are critical to the fall height of the equipment; NT Shade uses A1 Aero Shock Pad system, which comes with a “Certificate of Compliance.”
+These are critical to the fall height of the equipment; NT Shade uses A1 Aero Shock Pad system, which come with a “Certificate of Compliance.”
 The system is independently factory tested for compliance with the current Australian Standard.

 A top layer is troweled over the shock pads and there are a variety of products to choose from.
-In Australia there are 2 most commonly used types of rubber, a new manufactured rubber or a recycled one.
+In Australia there are two most commonly used types of rubber, a new manufactured rubber or a recycled one.

 EDPM - stands for Ethylene Propylene Diene Monomer.
 There are a number of companies who supply this.
 The important factor in choosing an EDPM is quality and knowing where the product was manufactured.

-CSBR - stands for coloured styrene-butadiene rubber.
+CSBR - stands for Coloured Styrene-Butadiene Rubber.
 A1 Rubber recycle Australian Car Tyres to produce this product.
 A1 are number one In Rubber Upcycling!
 A1 Rubber is lessening the impact on the environment, reducing landfill and producing more economically responsible products.
 Using their state-of-the-art manufacturing equipment, A1 Rubber uses stripped rubber from old tyres to form new Australian made rubber flooring products.